 No sympathy for the devil in the La Troienne

-As the great Harvey Pack was fond of saying, “never bet a horse, as the favorite, doing something it’s never done before.”
+As the great Harvey Pack was fond of saying, “Never bet a horse as the favorite doing something it’s never done before.”
 Shedaresthedevil, for all of her accolades, has never run on a wet track.
-Her off-track pedigree is okay, but nothing special, and I can’t recommend her at 6/5 when she’s trying something for the first time.
+Her off-track pedigree is okay, but nothing special, and I can’t recommend her at 6-5 when she’s trying something for the first time.

-I think #6 Pauline’s Pearl will drift up from her 2-1 morning line price, and that she’s a more likely winner.
-Toss last year’s Kentucky Oaks, and you’re left with a filly that just hasn’t done much wrong.
+I think No. 6 Pauline’s Pearl will drift up from her 2-1 morning line price, and that she’s a more likely winner.
+Toss last year’s Kentucky Oaks, and you’re left with a filly who just hasn’t done much wrong.
 She was second behind the ultra-talented Ce Ce in the Grade 2 Azeri last time out, and she beat Shedaresthedevil in that spot.
 She’s won her only start to date over a wet track, so we know that shouldn’t be an issue, and she’s in career-best form to boot.

 - $10 win: 6

-- $2 exacta box: 6 w/1,3
+- $2 exacta box: 6 w/1, 3

 A note on the Kentucky Oaks

-However, the more I look at #2 Nostalgic, the more I think she could hit the board at a big price.
+However, the more I look at No. 2 Nostalgic, the more I think she could hit the board at a big price.
 She’s bred to love a wet track (being by Medaglia d’Oro and out of a Tapit mare), and her form looks far better if you toss her dud in the Grade 3 Sweetest Chant, a turf race.
 She’s 3-for-4 on dirt, has shown an ability to rate, and could get the trip and moisture she wants here.